Mapse/SPS_MC/README.md

 ```
 . quick_setup.sh
 ```
 This will ask for your grid credentials.
+Before running steps_SPS_2017.sh you needto modify lines 10 and 14.
+In line 10, you should put the correct _cfi.py_ file
+(for a dedicated discussion about this file, check the documentation [^1]) for your purposes (In this example, we are using **Jpsi_9to30_Dstar_SPS_13TeV_GS_cfi.py**) and in line 14 you should put the _.lhe_ file you produced with
+HELAC-Onia.
 Then, after, you do:

 ```
 . steps_SPS_2017.sh